 Ages for Vision Checks

 A preliminary vision check is done while the patient is still a newborn.
-After this check, it is recommended to bring your child to a vision specialist as early as six months.
+After this check, bringing your child to a vision specialist as early as six months is recommended.
 The doctor will perform yearly checkups to track correction progress for those given a diagnosis or prescription.
 Otherwise, patients who do not need correction will only need checkups every two years.
 If a problem occurs in the meantime, specialists recommend taking your child in as soon as possible.

 Nowadays, general vision checks can even be given at home as a product of revolutionary technologies.
 One example of this development would be Kids Vision Check, an app that allows you to use AI technologies to identify potential issues in your child.
 This app offers an at-home solution to those unable to make yearly checkups or undergo the financial aspect of vision checks.